 When it comes to the Honor Code, students and guardians first need to understand the purpose of the Code—which is to ensure student safety and to maximize the immersion experience to yield the greatest results in linguistic proficiency and personal growth.
 Once abroad, students need to be very self-aware and diligent about abiding by the Honor Code not only for their own safety, but for that of the entire group.

 What happens if a student or others in the group deviate from the Honor Code?
 A no-win situation.
-Students who deviate from the Honor Code not only receive an infraction report (which is reported on the student’s Final Evaluation), but also send the message to their peers that the student is not committed to the Program, therefore encouraging them to de-commit as well.
+Students who deviate from the Honor Code not only receive an incident report (which is reported on the student’s Final Evaluation), but also send the message to their peers that the student is not committed to the program, therefore encouraging them to de-commit as well.
 Additionally, infractions happening within a group potentially break the bond between instructors and students, thus adversely affect group dynamic.
-In the past, some infractions have even led to the cancellation of excursions and the Program's farewell show.
-If a student has a hidden agenda — i.e., deviating from the Honor Code — while intending to apply to the Program, s/he should reconsider.
+In the past, some infractions have even led to the cancellation of excursions and the program's farewell show.
+If a student has a hidden agenda — i.e., deviating from the Honor Code — while intending to apply to the program, s/he should reconsider.
 We want students to participate for the right reasons!

 Please take a moment and read the Honor Code in its entirety.
-All students are required to acknowledge that they will follow the Honor Code upon registering for the IUHPFL Language Test, upon applying to the Program and upon completing orientation.
-IUHPFL students will be asked to renew their pledge to the Code periodically throughout the Program abroad.
+All students are required to acknowledge that they will follow the Honor Code upon registering for the IUHPFL Language Test, upon applying to the program and upon completing orientation.
+IUHPFL students will be asked to renew their pledge to the Code periodically throughout the program abroad.